 Used by: Janja Garnbret, Jimmy Webb, Dave Graham

-Today, the Hiangle is the brand’s most popular climbing shoe for bouldering, favoured regular comp crushers like Janja Garnbret and Will Bossi.
+Today, the Hiangle is the brand’s most popular climbing shoe for bouldering, favored by regular comp crushers like Janja Garnbret and Will Bossi.

-This shoe got an upgrade in 2020 and now utilises a split sole, which helps make it flexible.
-Other major improves include a new heel cup, requested by their pro athletes, that helps the shoe perform better on technical heel hooks.
+This shoe got an upgrade in 2020 and now utilizes a split sole, which helps make it flexible.
+Other major improvements include a new heel cup, requested by their pro athletes, that helps the shoe perform better on technical heel hooks.